Monitoring Proxmox VE with Grafana Stack on LXC

 pveum user token add grafana-user@pve grafana-token --privsep 0

-# Update the token in pve.yml with the new value
+# Update pve.yml with the new value

 Monitoring Metrics